 You may already know that I am obsessed with Joshua Tree National Park.
 I visit this park as frequently as possible.
 Yet, as many times as I have been here, I always seem to discover some new hidden corner of this amazing park.

 If you have the chance, definitely do camp overnight at Joshua Tree.
-It will set you up for some beautiful sunrise hikes that will certainly allow you to appreciate these beautiful protected lands.
+It will set you up for some sunrise hikes that will certainly leave you in awe.

 Distance: 3.75 Hours from Los Angeles